Yummy Scrummy & Moist Keto Sugar Free Carrot Cake delivers 2.5g carbs per slice and a whole load of keto goodness.

 - pre-heat oven to 180°C static.

-- add all remaining ingredients and whisk again to combine well, then finally fold in grated carrot and chopped pecans.
+- add all remaining ingredients and whisk once more to combine well, then finally fold in grated carrot and chopped pecans.

-- grease a small silicone loaf mould (mine measures 8cm x 18cm) with a little coconut oil and pour the cake batter into it.
+- lightly grease a small silicone loaf mould (mine measures 22cm x 9cm) with a little extra virgin olive oil or coconut oil, pour the cake batter in and level it.